lizmat/raku-all-modules/cpan/MARTIMM/GTK-V3/README.md

     { * }
   ```

-* Not all native subs or even classes will be implemented caused by the following reasons;
+* Not all native subs or even classes will be implemented or implemented much later because of the following reasons;
   * Many subs and some classes are obsolete.
   * The original idea was to have the interface build by the glade interface designer.
-This lib was in the GTK::Glade project before refactoring.
-So e.g. a GtkButton does not have to have all subs to create a button.
+This lib was in the GTK::Glade project before re-factoring.
+Therefor a GtkButton does not have to have all subs to create a button.
 On the other hand a GtkListBox is a widget which is changed dynamically and therefore need more subs to manipulate the widget and its contents.
+  * The need to implement classes like GtkAssistant, GtkAlignment or GtkScrolledWindow is on a low priority because these can all be instantiated by `GtkBuilder` using your Glade design.

 # Motivation
 I perhaps should have used parts of `GTK::Simple` but I wanted to study the native call interface which I am now encountering more seriously.
 Therefore I started a new project with likewise objects as can be found in `GTK::Simple`.

 The other reason I want to start a new project is that after some time working with the native call interface.
 I came to the conclusion that Perl6 is not yet capable to return a proper message when mistakes are made by me e.g. spelling errors or using wrong types.
 Most of them end up in **MoarVM panic: Internal error: Unwound entire stack and missed handler**.
 Other times it ends in just a plain crash.
 I am very confident that this will be improved later but for the time being I had to improve the maintainability of this project by hiding the native stuff as much as possible.
 Although the error messages may be improved, some of the crashes are happening within GTK and cannot be captured by Perl6.
 One of those moments are the use of GTK calls without initializing GTK with `gtk_init`.
-This can also be covered by setting an init-flag which should be checked by almost every other module.
+This is solved by using an initialization flag which is checked in the `GtkMain` module.
+The module is referred to by `GObject` which almost all modules inherit from.

 The panic mentioned above mostly happens when perl6 code is called from C as a callback.
-The stack might not be interpreted completely at that moment.
+The stack might not be interpreted completely at that moment hence the message.

 <!--
 There are some points I noticed in the `GTK::Simple` modules.